microsoft/coe-starter-kit/PowerPlatformDevOpsALM/SETUPGUIDE.md

 #### Create Solution Component Ownership Pipeline Variable (Optional)

 The  pipeline variable is **SolutionComponentOwnershipConfiguration**.
 This variable is used for assigning ownership of solution components to Dataverse Users after the solution is imported into an environment.
 This is particularly useful for components such as Flows that will be owned by default by the Service Principal user when the solution is imported by the pipeline and organizations want to reassign them after import.
+Additionally, the  **SolutionComponentOwnershipConfiguration** will be used to enable flows that don't have any connection references.
+The flow will be enabled by the user specified when no connection references are found to use to enable the flow.

 >[!NOTE] The current pipeline only implements the ability to set ownership of Flows.
 The ability to assign other components to users could be added in the future.